-Wind and solar power are abundant, clean, and increasingly inexpensive energy sources.
-However, they’re not always available when the demand for power is greatest.
+Renewable energy is abundant, clean, and increasingly inexpensive, however it’s not always available when the demand is greatest

 If wind and solar farms are producing more energy than the electric grid needs, the energy goes to waste.
-In California, up to 30% of solar energy cannot be used when it’s produced.
+In California, up to 30% of solar energy cannot be used when it’s produced (Source: California ISO).
 Worse, if electricity demand spikes during periods when the sun isn’t shining or the wind isn’t blowing, utilities will often fire up “peaker plants” to bring extra power online quickly.
 These are usually powered by fossil fuels and emit large amounts of CO2 relative to ordinary power plants.

-The Project Malta team is built on the research conducted by Nobel Prize winning Stanford physics professor Dr. Robert Laughlin, who came up with a theoretical system that stores electricity as heat in high temperature molten salt and cold in a low temperature liquid similar to the antifreeze in cars.
+Malta is built on research conducted by a Nobel Prize-winning physics professor, who came up with a theoretical system that stores electricity as heat in high temperature molten salt and cold in a low temperature liquid similar to the antifreeze in cars.
 The energy stored in the system can be kept for days or even weeks, until it’s needed.

 Malta Inc. is now an independent company.
 It plans to build and sell industrial-grade, grid-scale energy storage solutions that can be located anywhere in the world.
 These storage solutions will collect and store large quantities of energy to dispatch quickly as electricity on demand.
 The team will develop a megawatt-scale pilot plant to prove the technology at commercial scale, and are working with partners that have the expertise to help them build, operate and connect a pilot to the grid.